danger-della/ctf/README.md

 Hack this repo and add your name to the list above.
 Creativity and style encouraged in both endeavors.

 ## Rules
-Its hacking, there are no rules!
+It's hacking, there are no rules!
 Though you probably shouldn't break any local laws.

 ## Requests
 Please don't interfere with anyone else trying to capture the flag.